frequently asked questions

 SSAL does not wish to exclude public access to the Soho ski area at this time.
 However, any members of the public accessing Soho ski area must assume full responsibility and liability for their presence, and for any consequential outcomes that may arise as a result of such presence in the area.
 Therefore, all parties who wish to access Soho ski area must:

-- Complete a registration and assumption of risk and liability form.
+- Complete a registration and assumption of risk and liability form and return to us.
+Please note we require one registration form per person per season.
 This can be downloaded here.

 - Email the form to email@example.com or put the form into the dropbox at SSAL’s base of operations located near the top of the Cardrona ski field road.